Manchester: Film and television

-Manchester has been a centre of television broadcasting since the 1950s, with a number of television studios that have been in operation around the city.
+Manchester has been a centre of television broadcasting since the 1950s, with several television studios in operation.
 The ITV franchise Granada Television has been based in Manchester since 1954.
 Now based at MediaCityUK, the company's former headquarters at Granada Studios on Quay Street with its distinctive illuminated sign were a prominent landmark on the Manchester skyline for several decades.
 Granada produces Coronation Street, local news and programmes for North West England.
-Although its influence has waned, Granada had been described as "the best commercial television company in the world".
-The Manchester television channel, Channel M, owned by the Guardian Media Group operated from 2000, but closed in 2012.
 Manchester is also covered by an internet television channel called Manchester TV.

 With the growth in regional television in the 1950s, Manchester became one of the BBC's three main centres in England.
 In 1954, the BBC opened its first regional BBC Television studio outside London, Dickenson Road Studios, in a converted Methodist chapel in Rusholme.
-The first edition of Top of the Pops was broadcast here on New Year's Day 1964.
-From 1975, BBC programmes including Mastermind, and Real Story, were made at New Broadcasting House on Oxford Road.
-The Cutting It series set in the city's Northern Quarter and The Street were set in Manchester as was Life on Mars.
-Manchester was the regional base for BBC One North West Region programmes before it relocated to MediaCityUK in nearby Salford Quays.
+The first edition of Top of the Pops was broadcast there on New Year's Day 1964.
+From 1975, BBC programmes including Mastermind and Real Story were made at New Broadcasting House on Oxford Road.
+Cutting It and The Street were set in Manchester, as was Life on Mars.
+Manchester was the regional base for BBC One North West Region programmes before it relocated to MediaCityUK.

 Radio

-As of 2016, Manchester has 10 licensed radio stations, which is the joint-fourth highest in the UK; the city is beaten only by London, Glasgow, and Birmingham, and ties with Cardiff and Edinburgh.
-Local radio stations include BBC Radio Manchester, Hits Radio Manchester, Capital Manchester and Lancashire, Greatest Hits Radio Manchester & The North West, Heart North West, Smooth North West, Gold, Radio X and NMFM (North Manchester FM).
+Manchester has a large number of licensed radio stations, including a range of local stations such as BBC Radio Manchester, Hits Radio Manchester, Capital Manchester and Lancashire, Greatest Hits Radio Manchester & The North West, Heart North West, Smooth North West, Gold, and Radio X. It has over 28 DAB stations, which Digital Radio UK suggests make Manchester the world's largest DAB multiplex.
 Student radio stations include Fuse FM at the University of Manchester and MMU Radio at the Manchester Metropolitan University.
 A community radio network is coordinated by Radio Regen, with stations covering Ardwick, Longsight and Levenshulme (All FM 96.9) and Wythenshawe (Wythenshawe FM 97.2).
-Defunct radio stations include Sunset 102, which became Kiss 102, then Galaxy Manchester, and KFM which became Signal Cheshire (later Imagine FM).
-Pirate radio played a significant role in the city's alternative rock culture during the 1960s and 1970s, as it allowed young people to listen to broadcasts that fell outside of the cultural standard.

 International relations

-Manchester is home to the largest group of consulates in the UK outside London.
 The expansion of international trade links during the Industrial Revolution led to the introduction of the first consuls in the 1820s and since then over 800, from all parts of the world, have been based in Manchester.
 Manchester hosts consular services for most of the north of England.